vidhanjain03/Loan-Approval/README.md

 * Import the data
 * Find the features which can contribute in classification, if require do feature engineering.
 * Convert data into numerical form.
-* Split data into train, val and test.
+* Split data into train and test.
 * Write the model and train it on data.
 * Find the optimal parameters for accurate prediction.
 * Make prediction on test data